Skip to content

 They talk about coping strategies, behaviour and communication, confidence building, and the importance of self-care.
 They also run one-to-one support.
 Please note, due to increasing referral numbers, there may be a wait for one-to-one support.

 Non-Violent Resistance is a parenting course which aims to reduce child to parent violence.
-Youth Options in Eastleigh run the course for free and the Early Help Hub runs the course in various locations around Hampshire.
+Youth Options in Eastleigh run the course for free and the Family Support Service runs the course in various locations around Hampshire.